 It is important that R+D offices, local research teams and the CRN where applicable, are involved during the study set up phase.
 Discussions with sites early on will help facilitiate the study set up process as detailed below:

 For research studies including non-NHS sites, such as a private clinic, or an external laboratory, applicants are required to complete a Site Specific Assessment form within IRAS.
 Please see here for further guidance.

-All applications for research sponsorship will be reviewed by the University Sponsorship Committee (SC).
-Applications must be received 2 weeks in advanced of the SC meeting date to be considered.
+All applications for research sponsorship will be reviewed by the University's Sponsorship & Oversight Committee (SOC).
+Applications must be received 4 weeks in advanced of the SOC meeting date to be considered.
 Please ensure time for sponsorship review is factored into submission timelines.
 The Research Governance Team can advise on applications for research sponsorship sponsorship at warwick dot ac dot uk.

 Once sponsorship has been approved, the Research Governance Team will issue a letter confirming sponsorship, which should be uploaded to IRAS, along with copies of the University's insurance certificates.

-The authorised signatory on behalf of the University is Jane Prewett (firstname.lastname@example.org), Deputy Director of Research & Impact Services.
-The sponsor's contact details should be included in section A4 and A64 of the IRAS form.
+The authorised signatory on behalf of the University is Carole Harris (firstname.lastname@example.org), Head of Research Governance and Assistant Director of Research & Impact Services.
+The sponsor contact details should be included in section A4 and A64 of the IRAS form.

 Once sponsorship has been approved, all required documents have been uploaded to IRAS and all electronic authorisations are in place, researchers need to phone the Central Booking Service (CBS) to book the application in for review.
 This is required for all HRA applications, including those that do not require NHS REC review.

 - You must be ready to submit the application by the end of the same day that you book the application in for review.